how to plant vegetable seeds

 Once established, cucumbers require regular watering but don’t overdo it – too much water can cause root rot and other problems like mildew or disease issues down the road if left unchecked.
 Fertilize every two weeks with an all-purpose fertilizer during their active growth period (May through August).
 If you want more fruits per plant then prune off some of the leaves near the base of each stem – this helps increase air circulation around each fruit cluster which encourages larger yields overall.

-Planting pumpkin seeds directly in the garden
+planting pumpkin seeds directly in the garden

 5. Pumpkin seeds